DPC Latency Ranking - Which notebooks and Windows tablets offer the lowest latency

 Our test consists of the following tasks:

-- Use balanced power plan and start LatencyMon and the Task Manager.
+- Use balanced power plan (device plugged in) and start LatencyMon and the Task Manager.

 - Open the default browser (Edge on Windows) and open notebookcheck.com.
 Open five additional tabs of recent articles (including at least one review).
 When loaded, open the tab with the review and scroll all the way to the bottom of the page.